Adamsimsy/adamsimsy.github.io/blog/_posts/2017-03-11-Moving-my-blog-from-Jekyll-to-Hexo.md

 ---
+layout: post
-title: Moving my blog from Jekyll to Hexo
+title: "Moving my blog from Jekyll to Hexo"
-tags:
-  - jekyll
-  - hexo
-  - github
+date: 2017-03-11 19:08:32
 categories: General
-date: 2017-03-11 19:08:32
+tags: jekyll hexo github
 ---

 For some time I have been meaning to begin blogging about my Sitecore and development experiences to share with the community.